mritunjaysharma394/vowpal-wiki/Tutorial.md

 The _^price_ is the original feature.
 If you use a namespace, it appears before _^_.
 Namespaces are an advanced feature which allows you to group features and operate them in the core of VW with **-q** and **--ignore**.

-_43641_ is the index of the feature, computed by a hash.
+_43641_ is the index of the feature, computed by a hash function on the feature name.

 _0.23_ is the value of the feature.

 _0_ is the value of the feature's weight.

 Examining further, you'll notice that the feature 2006 uses the index 2006.
-This means that you can freely use the hashing or precompute indicies as is common in for other machine learning programs.
+This means that you can freely use the hashing or pre-compute indices as is common in for other machine learning programs.

+The advantage of using unique integer-based feature-names is that they are guaranteed not to collide after hashing.
+The advantage of free-text (non integer) feature names is readability and self-documentation.
+Since only '**_:_**', '**_|_**', and _**spaces**_ are special to the vw parser, you can give features extremely readable names like: **height>2**  **value_in_range[1..5]**  **color=red**   and so on.
+Features names can even start with a digit, e.g.: 1st_guess:0.5  2nd_guess:3 etc.

 ### What's next?